 These are several of my current footprints of focus.

-Meditations & Path of the enlightened one – Buddhist teachings and history, that I have been paying much attention to has been a great refresher, which I grew up with in Sri Lanka, one is very much surrounded by buddhist teachings and practices.
+Meditations & Path of the enlightened one – Growing up in Sri Lanka, one is very much surrounded by buddhist teachings and practices.
 When I came to US, I sort of let go of those root foundations and it had been amazing to go back to them away from modern consumer culture & ephemeral happiness.
 When I was little I used to do breathing meditation (anapana sathi bhawanawa) and focus meditation.
 I have gone back to my old ways and have been meditating before everyone wakes up.
 I use “Insight timer” app most of the time.
-In align with this I also have started practicing Yoga more regularly.
+In align with this I also practice Yoga more regularly.

-Vegetarian Food – Growing up in sri lanka, I never realized how many varieties of vegetables and fruits I was eating.
+Vegetarian Food – You can never realize how much vegetables you’d eat living in Sri Lanka.
 Then I came to US and discovered the delicious fatty & salty food manufactured in factories and I ate like a westerner.
 I embraced the western life completely only to realize stomach and health issues caused by those very eating habits.
-I have since switched to eating whole vegetarian food since November 2019.
+I have since switched to eating whole vegetarian foods since November 2019.
 It has been amazing to eat live food with the spices I used to eat such as asafetida, turmeric, fennugreek, mustard seeds, ceylon cinnamon, fresh ginger roots, thunapaha (curry powder) etc. I also eat various grains like: masoor lentils, moong dal, chickpeas, toor dal & urad dal.
 In the western countries we are constantly reminded, you need lots of protein every day from meats and supplements.
 Living in Sri Lanka, I never heard of the need for protein or the need to lose weight.
 I have come to realize it is only an illusion pushed by big supplement and meat companies wanting to make fat profits.
 Vegetables and grains pack just as much or more protein that we need.
 Two of the biggest animals in the planet, gorillas and elephants eat mostly plants, and they will knock you out with one blow 🙂 We are the sum of what we put into our body.
 We can not expect harmony and peace, when we feed our bodies with animals who died with anger, fear, and sadness.
 Besides livestock farms generates 50%+ greenhouse gases in the world.

 Fermented Food – When I am re-exploring my way into vegetarian foods, my wife has been experimenting with fermented foods.
 I have started liking the inclusions of fermented foods as well.
 Currently we do kefir, sourdough bread and paratas (with natural live yeast) and various fermented mixes like salsa, sauerkraut, pickles.
 I also make appa or appam (hopers), wade (vada) and thosay (dosa) using fermented dal and rice.